Monday, January 25, 2016

 We had water pumped from our outside well to our kitchen sink.

-My parents would put a large tube shaped bucket into the hole in the ground, that was attached with a long rope, to get water from the well.
+My parents would put a large, tube-shaped bucket into the hole in the ground, which was attached with a long rope, to get water from the well.

 Bath time consisted of a large washtub, shared by all the children.

-I remember one time when I was taking my bath that I put my bride doll in the tub with me.
+I remember one time when I was taking a bath, I put my bride doll in the tub with me.

-My bride doll was a beautiful doll, she was wearing a long white wedding dress with a white veil.
+My bride doll was beautiful; she wore a long white wedding dress with a white veil.

-We could make alot of noise at night even though our bedroom was on the opposite side of the house as our parents..
+We could make a lot of noise at nig, ht even though our bedroom was on the opposite side of the house from our parents...

 I love to make up stories to make my siblings laugh.